stomp-php/stomp-php/README.md

 ## Version choice

+- For new projects you should use version `4.*` which requires `php-5.5`.
-- For new projects you should use version `3.*` which is the last `php-5.3` compatible.
+- For projects running older php versions you can use version `3.*` which is the last `php-5.3` compatible.
 - For running projects with `fusesource/stomp-php@2.x` clients you can use version `2.2.2`.
 - All version newer that `2.x` won't be compatible with `fusesource/stomp-php`. (https://github.com/dejanb/stomp-php.)